MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonedit-class.md

 ### <a name="parameters"></a>Parametri

 *pDC*<br/>
-[in] Puntatore a un contesto di dispositivo per il `CMFCRibbonEdit` oggetto.
+in Puntatore a un contesto di dispositivo per `CMFCRibbonEdit` l'oggetto.

 ### <a name="return-value"></a>Valore restituito

-La dimensione compatta del `CMFCRibbonEdit` oggetto.
+Dimensioni compatte dell' `CMFCRibbonEdit` oggetto.

 ### <a name="remarks"></a>Note